AnInvertedFern/FrontEndPortfolio/README.md

 Themes Service - Service for managing and applying themes across the site

-- Responsible for keeping track of the current and all themes
+- Responsible for keeping track of the current theme as well as all themes
 - Responsible for generating requests to get themes to the web access layer
 - Responsible for applying the colors from the current theme to the CSS across the site
-- Responsible for passing user's theme and update theme requests to the web access layer
+- Responsible for passing the user's theme and update theme requests to the web access layer
-- Responsible for reciving the logged in user's theme from the Login Service
+- Responsible for reciving the logged-in user's theme from the Login Service

 Login Service - Service for managing login and logout requests and keeping track of current logged-in user